ponolite/INFO-5940-Codespace/ref-log.md

 #### Session 1: Initial Code Structure
 - **Date**: 10/25/2025
-- **Purpose**: Generated re-usable, setup code for Streamlit app with file upload functionality
+- **Purpose**: Generated re-usable, setup code for Streamlit app with relevant help functions (e.g., )
-- **Rationale**: Accelerated initial setup and ensured best practices for Streamlit session state management
+- **Rationale**: Quicken initial setup and ensured best programming practices for Streamlit operation
 - **Specific Usage**:
-  - Created basic Streamlit app structure
-  - Implemented file uploader with multiple file type support
+  - Implemented the syntax for file uploader with multiple file type support
-  - Set up session state for chat history
+  - Set up helper functions (e.g., read_file_to_text, build_vectorstore_from_files, retrieve_context) based on previous lecture notes to modularize the coding process
+  - Provided dependency references for functions relying on LangChain, Chroma, and OpenAI embeddings.
-- **What Was Modified**: Adapted the generated code to work with Cornell's OpenAI API proxy and adjusted chunking parameters
+- **What Was Modified**: Adapted the generated code to read files as well as format retrieved documents into a readable context string.
+Implement codes that import LangChain utilities.

-#### Session 2: RAG Pipeline Implementation
+#### Session 2: De-Bugging Existing Problems
 - **Date**: 10/25/2025
-- **Purpose**: Debugged LangChain integration with Chroma vector store
+- **Purpose**: Debugged Text Retrieval Errors
-- **Rationale**: Resolved dependency conflicts and API compatibility issues between LangChain versions
+- **Rationale**: Resolved 'binary incompatibility errors' between numpy and pandas as well as the prefix `openai.` under `model="openai.gpt-4o"`
 - **Specific Usage**:
-  - Helped troubleshoot import errors with `langchain-chroma`
+  - Helped troubleshoot text retrieval errors that prevent the application from answering questions
-  - Suggested proper initialization of OpenAI embeddings with custom base URL
-  - Provided example code for document chunking with `CharacterTextSplitter`
-- **What Was Modified**: Adjusted retrieval parameters (k=20) and added error handling for empty documents
+- **What Was Modified**: Added `numpy` to requirements.txt as well as `openai.` pre-fix

 #### Session 3: PDF Processing
 - **Date**: 10/26/2025